 Take a minute to think about what it would be like for him to get a text from you from out of the clear blue sky.

 - Will he know who you are right off the bat?
-Or will he just see your texts and phone number and get confused?
+Or will he just see your texts and have no idea, and get confused?

 - If you've never actually talked to him, it will be weird.
 And that's not how you want to start this romance...